 Ho Chi Minh City is all about motorbikes and there are over 9 million of them zipping and zooming around the streets of Ho Chi Minh City.
 We went on a food tour with AN Tours Saigon.
 To say our teenagers in Ho Chi Minh city were excited about this was an understatement.

 It’s important to learn about the history of a place when visiting with children.
-Vietnam, Saigon, Ho Chi Minh City are rich in the recent history of war and sorrow.
-The war remnants museum inflicts the horror of war on you like a blunt force trauma.
+Vietnam, Saigon, and Ho Chi Minh City are rich in recent history of war and sorrow.
+The War Remnants Museum inflicts the horror of war on you like a blunt force trauma.
 Images and words portray all the horrors of war in sometimes very graphic images (This may be more suitable for older teens, just depends on where your teen is in the emotional maturity)

 Outside you will find displays of tanks, aircraft, guns and even a mock P.O.W prison.
 Even though it has a touch of propaganda about it it’s a must-visit to learn about the history of Vietnam.